lyfar/awa-docs/docs/product-templates/feature-template.md

 <FeatureSummary />

 ## Narrative
-Write 2–3 paragraphs explaining the experience (calm, aligned product voice).
-Expand on the Flow text and weave in dependencies if provided.
-Mention how the feature reinforces AWATERRA’s mindful journey.
+Write 2 to 3 short paragraphs that explain the experience in clear, simple language while keeping the calm, aligned product voice.
+Expand on the Flow text, weave in dependencies if provided, and note how the feature reinforces AWATERRA’s mindful journey.

 ## Interaction Blueprint
 1. Expand the Flow into numbered steps (max 7).
 2. Add at least one edge or failure case.
 3. Finish with a bullet list “Signals of success” derived from *User value* and *Done when*.

-### Mermaid Journey IN MERMAID FORMAT
+### Journey

 flowchart TD
     START([User enters trigger])